Ghini/ghini.desktop/doc/installing.rst

 like GNU/Linux and MacOSX, as well as on Windows.

 To install Ghini first requires that you install its dependencies that cannot be installed automatically.
-These include virtualenvwrapper, PyGTK and pip.
+These include virtualenv, PyGTK and pip.
 Python and GTK+, you probably already have.
 As long as you have these packages installed then Ghini should be able to install the rest of its dependencies by itself.